LeMoyne’s Chain of Parks Art Festival is honored to be a part of Tallahassee’s cultural identity for 26 years!

 Read More Less

-“Folk Art” is defined as a decorative or practical piece of artwork that showcases traditional techniques from a specific culture or region.
+“Folk Art”/ “Heritage Art” is defined as a decorative or practical piece of artwork that showcases traditional techniques from a specific culture or region.
 Folk Art is usually unique to the people of a specific heritage and is viewed as an expression of society.
 Folk art is steeped in grassroots history and often distinguished from academic, commercial, and Western “Fine Art”.
-Folk Art is frequently demonstrated through fine craftmanship, utilitarian and ornamental media, color, and texture; showcasing artistic expression from a non-classically trained artist.
+Folk Art is frequently demonstrated through fine craftsmanship, utilitarian and ornamental media, color, and texture, showcasing artistic expression from a non-classically trained artist.

 Chalk Art Oasis

-Located at a prime entrance of the Festival, the Chalk Art Oasis is surrounded by food vendors, misting fans, live music, and lush plants donated by Just Fruits & Exotics, creating a refreshing “Oasis” in this sunny area.
+Located at a prime entrance of the Festival, the Chalk Art Oasis is surrounded by food vendors, cooling stations, live music, and lush plants donated by Just Fruits & Exotics, creating a refreshing “Oasis” in this sunny area.

 Be sure to stop by the LeMoyne Arts Outreach tent, where you can learn about membership, summer camps, enter a raffle, create unique scratch art pieces, and contribute to a collaborative chalkboard masterpiece!
-Visitors can also engage with the “Art in Bloom” planter sculpture silent auction and exhibit.
+Visitors can also engage with the upcycled Garden Guardians sculpture exhibit and silent auction.

 The Children’s Park

 The popular and family-friendly Children’s Park, located in Randolph Park, is curated by the Retired Art Teachers of Tallahassee.
-The Children’s Park provides child-appropriate activities and experiences, including engaging art-making activities, chalk art, face painting, entertainment, and games.
-Families enjoy the Jacques Le Moyne encampment and interactive local heritage booths, which are filled with fun educational opportunities, bringing the best of the “museum” to the park.
+The Children’s Park provides child-appropriate activities and experiences, including engaging art-making activities, chalk art, face painting, live entertainment, demonstrations, and games.
+Families enjoy the Jacques Le Moyne encampment and interactive Local Culture tents, which are filled with fun educational opportunities, bringing the best of the “museum” to the park.
 It’s FREE and FUN!

 Read More Less